base-org/pessimism/docs/architecture/etl.markdown

 Currently, there are three total component types:

 1. `Pipe` - Used to perform local arbitrary computations _(e.g. Extracting L1Withdrawal transactions from a block)_
-2. `Oracle` - Used to poll and collect data from some third-party source _(e.g. Querying real-time account balance amounts from an op-geth execution client)_
+2. `Reader` - Used to poll and collect data from some third-party source _(e.g. Querying real-time account balance amounts from an op-geth execution client)_
 3. `Aggregator` - Used to synchronize events between asynchronous data sources _(e.g. Synchronizing L1/L2 blocks to understand real-time changes in bridging TVL)_

 ### Inter-Connectivity